apostrophecms/docs/docs/guide/webpack.md

 Webpack extensions can also be functions that take an `options` parameter.
 From any module, you can declare an `extensionOptions` property in your webpack object.
-For each webpack extension found in the project, it will look for all `extensionOptions` of the same name and reduce them in a single options object passed to the extension itself.
+For each webpack extension found in the project, it will look for all `extensionOptions` of the same name and merge them in a single options object passed to the extension itself.

 Example: